zoolanders/documentation/src/essentials-for-yootheme-pro/addons/forms/validation.md

 # Validation

-Submission data is validated both on the client and server-side.

 For a form data to be submitted it must pass the [fields validation](#fields-validation) as well as the [CAPTCHA validation](#captcha-validation), if any present.
 The validation is first run in the browser, and once again via server-side ajax request.

 ## Fields Validation